jlevy/kash/README.md

 The shell is an easy way to use Kash actions, simply calling them like other shell commands from the command line.

-But remember that's just one way to use actions; you can also use them directly in Python or from an MCP client.
+But remember that’s just one way to use actions; you can also use them directly in Python or from an MCP client.

 ### Current Kash Packages